Jeunese/jeunese.github.io/docs/ux-writing.md

 Radio buttons are selectable circles placed next to each item in a set of related, mutually exclusive choices from which the user can select only one.
 A radio button is on when the circle is filled and off when it's empty.
 Guidelines for radio buttons include:

+- Write labels as a phrase, not a sentence.
+- Add "Recommended" to the label for an option that is strongly recommended.
+- Add "Advanced" to the label for an option intended for advanced users.
+- Don't use ending punctuation unless it labels subordinate controls that follow it, requiring a colon.
 - Give radio buttons meaningful titles; describe the effect of choosing each radio button.
-- Focus on the difference between options; if all options have the same introductory text, move that text to the group label.
-- Write labels as a phase, not a sentence.
-- Use regular (not bold) text.
-- Don't use ending punctuation unless it labels subordinate controls that follow it, requiring a colon.
-- Label a group of radio buttons with text that describes the nature of the options, ending with a colon.
 - Keep labels brief; if the option requires more information, provide the explanation in a static text control or tooltip (using complete sentences an end punctuation).
-- Use parallel phrasing.
-- Use positive phrasing (for example, "do" instead of "do not").
+- Use positive phrasing (for example, "do" instead of "don't").
-- Add "Recommended" to the label for an option that is strongly recommended.
-- Add "Advanced" to the label for an option intended only for advanced users.
 - Use sentence case.

+Guidelines for grouping and ordering checkboxes include:

+- For each radio button in a group, use parallel phrasing.
+- For large sets, use subheadings to group choices.
+- Label a group of radio buttons with text that describes the nature of the options, ending with a colon.
+- Focus on the difference between options; if all options have the same introductory text, move that text to the group label.
+- Present radio boxes in a logical order.

 ### Text links